-- Students should be in an advanced stage in terms of their UCAS applications. - ► They should have written multiple drafts of their personal statement and be working closely with their form tutor to get this completed. - Our internal deadline for applications is Friday 11th November.
-This enables the sixth form team to complete their checks and communicate with students should any errors or questions arise. - We encourage all students to use all 5 choices.
+- They should be in an advanced stage in terms of their UCAS applications. - They should have written a personal statement draft and be working with your form tutor to get this completed. - They should be completing the UCAS form and making the choices.
+This may include booking open days and university visits. \\attendance - We will continue to support them in school, including through their form tutors and PSHE lessons.

+University - UCAS applications

+Our internal deadline for applications is Friday 15th December.
+This enables the sixth form team to complete their checks and communicate with students should any errors or questions arise.

+• We encourage all students to use all 5 choices.